tomgross/OpenOLAT/README.md

 *For PostgreSQL*: please check their PostgreSQL manual how to create a user and database.

-Write the OpenOLAT database schema to the OpenOLAT database.
+Write the OpenOlat database schema to the OpenOlat database.
 Example for MySQL:

 ```bash
 mysql -u openolat -p openolat < src/main/resources/database/mysql/setupDatabase.sql